BoyangMichael/quickslurm/README.md

 ```bash
 git clone https://gitlab.ifpen.fr/xub/quickslurm.git
 ```
+_Note: If your remote machine can not access internet, copy the folder to your remote using `rsync` or `scp`._

 Add path to this repository in your `.bashrc` (or `.bash_profile` for MacOS).
 ```bash
 export PATH="/path/to/quickslurm:$PATH"